Best Dry Rub for Pork Tenderloin

 How Long to Leave Dry Rub on Pork

 Unlike a liquid marinade, the dry rub doesn’t need to stay on the pork for any amount of time before baking.
-You’ll just coat your pork tenderloin completely and then cook it in either the air fryer or oven!
+You’ll just coat your pork tenderloin completely and then cook it in either the air fryer (following this air fryer pork tenderloin recipe) or oven!

 How to Cook Dry Rub Pork Tenderloin

 Now that you’ve got your pork tenderloin coated in a delicious, flavorful spice rub, it’s time to cook it!
-You’ve got a couple of options here – you can either pop your pork tenderloin into a 400°F air fryer for about 17 minutes (full recipe HERE) or into a 425°F oven for about 15 minutes (full recipe HERE).
+You’ve got a couple of options here – you can either pop your pork tenderloin into a 400°F air fryer for about 17 minutes (full recipe: air fryer pork tenderloin recipe) or into a 425°F oven for about 15 minutes.
 Either way, you’ll want to use an in-oven thermometer to make sure that your pork reaches 145°F before digging in!

 Top down view of a brown colored clay bowl with a small wooden spoon filled with a mixture of spices.
 The bowl is sitting on a pink surface with a light grey, textured linen.